williamkray/maubot-webhooks/README.md

     template: 'Test data: ${user.name} is ${user.mood}'
     methods:
       - POST
+    auth_token: 'EndpointSpecificToken123'  # Single token
   anotherendpoint:
     notice: true
     room_id: '!......@.....'
     template: 'Test data: ${fromQuery}'
     methods:
       - GET
+    auth_token: 'AnotherEndpointToken456'  # Single token
+  multiuserendpoint:
+    notice: false
+    room_id: '!......@.....'
+    format: JSON
+    template: 'User ${user.name} sent: ${message}'
+    methods:
+      - POST
+    auth_token:  # Multiple tokens for different users
+      - 'User1Token789'
+      - 'User2Token012'
+      - 'User3Token345'

+# Authentication configuration
+enable_bearer_auth: true  # Enable Bearer token authentication in Authorization headers

 tokens:
  - authtoken1
  - authtoken2
 ```

-All webhooks are protected by tokens by default.
-All tokens work on all webhooks, though this may be reworked in the future.
+All webhooks are protected by tokens.
+You can use either:
+- **Global tokens** (defined in the `tokens` list) - work on all endpoints for backward compatibility
+- **Per-endpoint tokens** (defined as `auth_token` in each endpoint) - provide unique authentication per webhook

+**Per-endpoint tokens support two formats:**
+- **Single token**: `auth_token: 'MyToken123'` - only one token accepted
+- **Multiple tokens**: `auth_token: ['Token1', 'Token2', 'Token3']` - any of the listed tokens accepted

+**Token Delivery Methods:**
+- **Query Parameter** (default): `?token=MyToken123` - works for all endpoints
+- **Authorization Header** (optional): `Authorization: Bearer MyToken123` - requires `enable_bearer_auth: true`

-A call without a token will be ignored and logged.
+If an endpoint has an `auth_token` defined, it will only accept tokens from that list.
+Otherwise, it will accept any of the global tokens.
+A call without a token or with an invalid token will be ignored and logged.

 Endpoint `endpointname` can only be called through POST requests, accepts JSON as input (the only supported input type
 for POST requests at the moment) and sends notifications as normal text messages (those will generate a notification